particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 There are many possible steps for minimizing the number of Data Operations that you use, and will tend to be specific to your use case.
 Some options to consider:

+#### Publish changed values only

+In some cases, it may be useful to only publish values when they change, instead of periodically.
+Each publish uses a data operation.

+#### Avoid polling variables frequently

+Each request of a Particle.variable uses a data operation.
+If you are doing this constantly and frequently, this can use a large number of data operations.

+If multiple things (web pages, mobile apps, etc.) are all polling a variable, each one uses a data operation.
+Using publish is generally more efficient because the device will only use one data operation per value sent, regardless of the number of things viewing the event by webhook or SSE.

 #### Combine fields

 Rather than publish several independent variables, publish several related variables at once in a single publish.
 Some common methods include: